heriosousa/Projeto-Essencial/README.md

 Two more metrics were implemented, the first one from graph theory:

-- Length of a random maximal independent (stable) set, an independent set that is not subset of any other independent set
+- Length of a random maximal independent (stable) set, an independent set that is not a subset of any other independent set

 And the last one designed specifically for gene essenciality prediction in metabolic networks: